-BUS 500 Economics for Managers 3 units BUS 502 Quantitative Methods for Decision-making 3 units BUS 504 Introduction to Accounting and Finance 4 units BUS 506 Principles of Management and Marketing 3 units BUS 508 Business Ethics and Law 3 units i.
+BUS 500 Economics for Managers 3 units BUS 502 Quantitative Methods for Decision-making 3 units BUS 504 Introduction to Accounting and Finance 4 units BUS 506 Principles of Management and Marketing 3 units BUS 508 Business Ethics and Law 3 units j.
+For undergraduate programs, provisions for articulation of the proposed major with community college programs.

 Explanation of special characteristics of the proposed degree major program, e.g., in terminology, units of credit required, types of course work, etc.